DarrenCNLee/Huffman-Encoder-and-Decoder/asgn5/README.md

 	hamming.h - Contains the interface for the Hamming Code module

-	WRITEUP.pdf - Contains graphs showing the amount of entropy before and after encoding and analysis of the graphs.
+	WRITEUP.pdf - Contains graphs showing the amount of entropy before and after encoding and analysis of the graphs